 - (e) Following the Academic Integrity Formal Hearing: - 1.
 Undergraduate students found "in violation" will be prescribed punitive and educational conduct sanctions appropriate to the findings and recommendations of the academic integrity formal hearing.
 The OSC will report the hearing outcome from the academic integrity hearing back to the instructor and department chair.
 In consultation with the college dean or designee, the instructor and the department chair will determine if further course or academic action should be imposed.
-If the undergraduate program must notify the OSC and Academic Services.
+If the undergraduate program recommends further course or program action, the undergraduate program must notify the OSC and Academic Services.
 Final results of the academic integrity formal hearing and/or course or program action must be made available to the student in writing within fourteen (14) business days following the date of the formal hearing. - 2.
 Undergraduate students found "not in violation" will be notified within fourteen (14) business days.
 The OSC will report the findings back to the instructor, department chair, and college dean or designee.
 Students may have proposed course or academic action removed and the instructor may determine a new grade since no violation was found. - 3.
 For graduate students found "in violation", the OSC notifies the instructor, Associate Dean of Graduate Studies, and the Dean or designee of the Academic College in which the graduate student resides.
 The college dean or designee will in turn notify the graduate program that a student was found in violation and ask if the program wishes to invoke any program-level academic action(s).
 The student's graduate program will determine if program action is necessary.
 If deemed necessary, recommendation of program action will be made using the Probation/Dismissal Form and/or Conditional Retention Plan.
 This information will be forwarded to the College of Graduate Studies.
-The OSC will be notified if the graduate program action program action should be available for the student within fourteen (14) business days.
+The OSC will be notified if the graduate program recommends additional program action.
+The results of any formal hearing and/or program action should be available for the student within fourteen (14) business days.